aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 ==================================

-If you've already created your project using the previous, manual steps, you can skip these instructions and continue on with `Compiling the Code`_.
+If you've already created your project using the previous manual steps, you can skip these instructions.

 Create the directory for your project, and navigate into that directory.